Finding Freedom Week 19: My Health Scare Part 2

 The next two weeks crawled by.
 I focussed my energies and thoughts on getting overly organized for Christmas.

-I repeatedly impressed upon Mike the absolute importance of us having all of our Christmas decorating, baking, shopping, gift wrapping, the renovations of our boys play room, etc. done before November 25th.
+I repeatedly impressed upon Mike the absolute importance of us having all of our Christmas decorating, baking, shopping, gift wrapping, renovating the play room, etc. done before November 25th.

 Why November 25th?
 No idea – it was just an arbitrary deadline I had set in my head that ensured I would be incredibly busy for the next two weeks straight.
 While not entirely intentional – even I could sort of see what I was doing.